jbock-java/jbock/README.md

            String method,
        @OtherTokens @Description({
            "@OtherTokens to capture everything else.",
-           "In this case, everything that isn't '-v' or follows '-H' or '-X'"}) List<String> urls) {
+           "In this case, everything that isn't a verbose flag,", "a header or a HTTP method."})
+           List<String> urls) {
     this.headers = headers;
     this.verbose = verbose;